hainworldhq/hain-whitepaper/02-why-hybrid-ai-native.md

 That picture is no longer complete.

-Today, AI systems increasingly operate across multiple environments.
+Today, AI systems increasingly operate across multiple [execution environments](https://github.com/hainworldhq/hain-glossary/blob/main/terms/execution-environment.md).
 Some capabilities remain cloud-native because they depend on shared scale, centralized coordination, or access to large model infrastructure.
 Other capabilities move closer to the user, the device, or the local environment because latency, privacy, resilience, or deployment realism make local execution more appropriate.

-At the same time, a third dimension has become more visible: agentic systems.
+At the same time, a third dimension has become more visible: [agentic workflows](https://github.com/hainworldhq/hain-glossary/blob/main/terms/agentic-workflow.md).
 Software is no longer only expected to respond to direct prompts.
 It is increasingly expected to coordinate tools, manage multi-step workflows, store context, and act across changing execution environments.

 A cloud-only framing cannot fully describe this reality.